Brake Drums and Shoes -- Discussion

 Dave wrote - We took the rear braking system all apart.
 I took the adjusting stars apart and cleaned then thoroughly inside and out using Kroil.
 The system went back together (new shoes and drums) pretty much without a hitch (fiddly! - lots of pieces to hold together all at once!).
 Compressing those hold-down springs so that the pin can be turned and the cup removed is a real challenge!

 Rob responded - I usually just slightly open the jaws of some pliers using the ends of the jaws, press on the cup rim with the pin able to spin inside the open jaws.
-Not REAL easy, but I can do it in just a few seconds.
+Not REAL easy, but I can do it in just a few seconds - after so long with the same car I've had practice!

 Dave wrote - We lowered the newly-installed drums onto blocks of wood so that we could tighten the castle nuts (inaccessible with the wheels on due to the spinners).